Foil Stamping and Blind Stamping.

 Foil stamping and blind stamping, emboss and deboss, are some of many custom features we offer, and also high-quality book printing.
 Our books are always have beautiful bindings too.

 The image on this article shows an excellent example of both a foil stamp and a blind stamp.

 Adding custom options like these, means that your books can really stand out.
 Show off your beautiful book design with quality custom options, and your book becomes extraordinary!
 We offer many options like these, that cannot be found elsewhere.

-In fact, if adding foil stamping to a print on-demand book, you only get block letters.
-Most self-publishers would rather have the typeface that matches the book title.
+In fact, if adding foil stamping to a print on-demand book, you only get block letters on the spine.
+Most self-publishers would rather have the foiled typeface on the spine that matches the foiled book title on the cover.

 Foil stamping is a customization that costs very little